-According to the National Association of Realtors, we are beginning to see new interest in pocket door ideas as a way to utilize all available areas in the home.
+According to the National Association of Realtors, there’s a renewed interest in pocket door ideas among today’s homeowners.

-Pocket doors are doors that disappear into the wall, or pocket space, when opened.
-Unlike standard swinging doors, a pocket door does not have hinges, but slides using an overhead track or a floor track to move forward and backward.
+Pocket doors disappear into the wall or pocket space when opened.
+Unlike standard swinging doors, a pocket door does not have hinges but slides using an overhead track or a floor track to move forward and backward.

-Because pockets doors, or sliding doors, recess into the wall rather than swing open, they are a space-saving device.
-They save about ten square feet of floor space in one room.
-Most pocket doors are utilized in small room settings where the radius of a traditional door would inhibit the use of needed space.
-These include areas like a laundry room, bathroom, home office, and small bedroom.
+Because pockets doors recess into the wall rather than swinging open, they save about ten square feet of floor space.
+Most pocket doors are utilized in small rooms where a traditional door would inhibit the use of the space.
+Pocket doors are popular for laundry rooms, bathrooms, home offices, and small bedrooms.

 Types of Pocket Doors

-There are different types of pocket doors you can consider for your space.
+There are different types of pocket doors to consider for your space.
 The one you choose will depend on your privacy needs as well as the rough opening size where you want to fit your door.

 - Solid doors – Most pocket doors have solid panels and are fitted into a standard 36-inch opening.

-- Double doors – If you have a large opening, double doors will be a better option.
-When open, these recess into the opposite side wall and come together to close in the middle.
+- Double doors – If you have a large opening, double doors are a better option.
+When open, they recess into opposite sides of the wall and come together to close in the middle.

-- French doors – French doors as pocket doors are similar to a double door as there are two doors.
-Unlike double doors, French pocket doors fit into a single standard door opening.
-These doors will also have glass panes as a part of their construction.
+- French doors – French-style pocket doors are similar to double doors.
+But unlike double doors, French pocket doors fit into a single standard door opening.
+These doors also have glass panes as a part of their construction.

 Pros and Cons of Pocket Doors

-Pocket doors have wonderful benefits in many situations, but they will not work for everyone.
+Pocket doors have wonderful benefits in many situations, but won’t work for everyone.